adumont/hrm-cpu/README.md

 ![]()

-# Simulation in Logisim
+# Simulations in Logisim

-# Example 1
+## Example of COPYTO/COPYFROM

 Let's consider this simple program, which takes two items from Input, and outputs them in reverse order: